Reprocessing of Medical Equipment

 Issued by Council: January 1, 2010

-- A physician who uses reprocessed medical equipment in a non-hospital setting must ensure that procedures for the cleaning, disinfecting and sterilizing of that equipment comply with the manufacturer’s recommendations and quality standards acceptable to the College.
+- A regulated member who uses reprocessed medical equipment in a non-hospital setting must ensure that procedures for the cleaning, disinfecting and sterilizing of that equipment comply with the manufacturer’s recommendations and quality standards acceptable to the College.

-- A physician must implement or follow all directions given by the Infection Prevention and Control Committee of the College.
+- A regulated member must implement or follow all directions given by the Infection Prevention and Control Committee of the College.

 - New FAQs surrounding IPAC General Standards (standards in effect as of June 15, 2016) (7/7/2016)